ClaraSmyth/testing-practice/README.md

 -   A calculator object that contains functions for the basic operations: add, subtract, divide, and multiply.
 Each of these functions should take two numbers and return the correct calculation.

 -   A caesarCipher function that takes a string and returns it with each character “shifted”.
-Read more about how a Caesar cipher works on this website.

 -   An analyseArray function that takes an array of numbers and returns an object with the following properties: average, min, max, and length.